 Attending a yoga retreat can be an intimidating but transformative process..
 If you’re the kind of person who loves letting go of control might end up being the easiest part.The real challenge comes the day the retreat starts, as you have to let go of your expectations and surrender to the process.

 Whether you are considering a yoga retreat for the first time or are just looking to learn more about what might be in store for you, here are some tips to help prepare you for a future yoga retreat.

 5 Yoga Retreat Tips for Beginners

-To make letting go and being in the moment during your yoga retreat easier for you when you get there, we’ve put together this beginners guide for you, covering the basics of how to get the most out of your retreat.
+To make letting go and being in the moment during your yoga retreat easier for you when you get there, we’ve put together this guide for you, covering the basics of how to get the most out of your retreat.